nadiagamel81-dev/Personal-library-managar-v1/README.md

 2) delete books
 3) research for a book
 4) edit rate of a book
-5) research for rate of a book
+5) research for a book by its rate
-6) view the books with ratings
+7) view the books with ratings
-7) exit
+8) exit

 important note :